Providence Women's College

-Providence Women's College, is a college, offering undergraduate, postgraduate courses and opportunities for doctoral and post doctoral studies.
-Founded by the sisters of Apostolic Carmel, it is located in Kozhikode, Kerala and was established in the year 1952 under the Madras University.
-The college is now affiliated with University of Calicut.
+Providence Women's College, is a college offering undergraduate, postgraduate courses and opportunities for doctoral and post doctoral studies.
+Founded by the Sisters of the Apostolic Carmel, it is located in Kozhikode, Kerala and was established in the year 1952 under the Madras University.
+The college is now affiliated with University of Calicut and gained autonomous status in 2024.
 This college offers different courses in arts, commerce and science.
 This is the first women's arts and science college in the Malabar region of Kerala, South India.